B2BLeadFinder

 Is it profitable to target businesses without websites?

 Yes.
 Businesses without websites have a clear, proven need for your service.
 They're warm leads rather than cold ones.
 Agencies using audit-based pitching (sending a Digital Health Report before asking for anything) report 3–5x higher response rates and shorter sales cycles compared to traditional cold outreach.
+See our [cold email templates](/blog/cold-email-to-business-without-website) and [get web design clients](/blog/how-to-get-clients-for-web-design-agency) playbooks.

 What do I say when pitching website design to a business without a website?